How Worried Should We Be About Ebola In Congo?

 "We don't believe at this point that any of our chains are linked to some undetected chains," says Ryan.

 The upshot is that heath officials appear to have reached a sort of draw with the virus.
-The number of new cases has not been declining from week to week.
-But neither is it rising.
+The number of new cases has not been rising from week to week.
+But neither is it declining.
 Instead, says Ryan, "we're stuck around seven to 10 cases for the last number of weeks."

-What will it take to drive it down to zero?
+What will it take to drive new cases down to zero?

 "There are some responses [to outbreaks like this] where really the end is prolonged and sometimes painful," says Ryan.
 "And this is one of those situations where we have got to be prepared to grind it out."